 Emergency helpline: 0800 66 88 00

-Metro Rod has expert engineers who are trained in the installation, cleaning and emptying of Sewage Treatment Plants.
-Whether you need a routine desludging or an emergency repair, we’re on hand to help keep your sewage treatment plant working efficiently and compliant with government guidelines.
+Metro Rod’s expert engineers are trained in the installation, cleaning and emptying of sewage treatment plants.
+Whether you need a routine desludging or an emergency repair, we’re on hand to help keep your wastewater treatment facility working efficiently and compliant with government guidelines.

 • Emergency & Routine Drainage Services